 Janice has coached at Team X as well as travel ball.
 She played at Hatboro-Horsham High School and Cabrini College.

 Matt is the head varsity coach at Upper Moreland High School.
 He previously was an assistant coach at Souderton High and Archbishop Wood.
 He has coached AAU at the highest levels.

 Mark is an assistant coach at Upper Moreland High School.
 He played for Cairn University.

 Amy (Snell) Murphy

 Amy Murphy is the fourth in her family to coach for Fencor.
 She was named Player of the Year at Nazareth Academy and went on to play four years at St. Joseph's University.
-She has experience coaching at the youth and travel level.
+A former assistant at Gwynedd-Mercy University.

 Coaches Box - A Note of Appreciation

 Just a short thank you to all the men and women who; took all the time necessary, gave up all that family and even vacation time, planned all those practices, went to all those tournaments, listened to all those excuses for missing all those planned practices, put up with all those bad refs’ calls at all those tournaments, cared so much about each player, tried so hard to be positive in critiquing the players, and loved practically every minute of it!!!!!!!!!!!

 Fencor prides itself on the quality of volunteer coaches we have.
 Not that each one is perfect all the time but overall there is a lot of basketball taught, team building done, individual improvement and positive relationships built.
 On average between 2 practices a week and about 7 tournaments per team, the coach spends a minimum of 120 hours with the team, not counting any travel, planning, phone calls, ‘wondering’ time, tryouts, and meetings.
 Somewhere all this fits the definition of commitment.
 Thanks!